| |

 Cross-curricular

-workshops look at a particular aspect of science related to the
+workshops look at a particular aspect of science, often from an unusual point of view.
+This leads

 to the children writing a creative, but scientifically accurate,